Graduate and Professional

-The MPH Program in Urban Public Health seeks to improve the health of urban populations through graduate education of public health practitioners, urban-relevant scholarship, and community service specifically targeting the determinants of health disparities in underserved communities.
+The MPH Program in Urban Health Disparities seeks to improve the health of urban populations through graduate education of public health practitioners, urban-relevant scholarship, and community service specifically targeting the determinants of health disparities in underserved communities.
 The program is accredited by the Council on Education for Public Health (CEPH).

 Master of Science in Nursing

 The Mervyn M. Dymally School of Nursing at Charles R. Drew University of Medicine and Science offers an MSN graduate program with three tracks: Entry Level Track, Family Nurse Practitioner Track and Advance Nurse Education Track.

 Entry Level MSN Track is designed for non-nurses who hold baccalaureate degrees in non-nursing fields and who are interested in pursuing a graduate degree in nursing.
 Graduates of this program are prepared at the generalist level to assume the Clinical Nurse Leader (CNL) role at the point of care and are eligible to sit for the National Council Licensure Exam (NCLEX-RN) and the CNL certification examination.

 Family Nurse Practitioner (FNP) Track is designed for nurses holding BSN degrees or an ADN degree who hold baccalaureate degrees in non-nursing fields.
 Graduates assume responsibility for the provision of healthcare in the areas of health promotion, disease prevention, and clinical management of primary care conditions.
 Additionally, graduates of this program are eligible to sit for the FNP national certification examinations through the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP).

 The MSN program is accredited by the Commission on Collegiate Nursing Education (CCNE).